na245/reu-2023-flask/README.md

 # 2023 MSU REU Graph DB

-This project is a docker based web application to enhance analysis and mitigation, called Security System Plan Manager (SSPM).
+This project is a docker-based web application to enhance analysis and mitigation, called Security System Plan Manager (SSPM).
 A unique list of CVE/CWE's is generated with a static analysis tool, this project will produce a comprehensive list of attack paths present and security controls recommended for the system.
 SSPM can be used to know which NIST 800-53 Security Controls should be prioritized to efficiently protect the system.

 ## Getting Started